mt-empty/shortcut-pages/Readme.md

 * Programming languages
 * Other

-All shortcut/cheatsheet pages have been cloned from [DuckDuckgo repository]().
+All shortcut/cheatsheet pages were cloned from [DuckDuckgo repository](https://github.com/duckduckgo/zeroclickinfo-goodies).

 ## Why shortcut
-How many times have you have you had to use you mouse after installing that new shiny GUI application?
+How many times did you have to use your mouse after installing the new shiny GUI application?

-You probably had to look for shortcuts online.
+You probably had to navigate a menu or look online for shortcuts.

-Well you no longer have to, as you can get the shortcuts right from you terminal.
+Well you no longer have to, as you can get the shortcuts right from your terminal.

 This project was started as an attempt to `Never leave my keyboard`, as well as a learning experience.